aniasobo/portfolio/goals/week-2-todos.md

 - [ ] Testing OO Relationships
 - [ ] Learning by building RSpec
 - [ ] Refactoring with OO
+- [x] TDD Practice (from Week 1)

 ## Projects:

 - [ ] Gilded Rose Design Project

 ### Personal:
-- [ ] ask for feedback
+- [x] ask for feedback
-- [ ] learn how to use feature_spec.rb to automate feature tests (more info in Solution to step 12 of Boris Bikes challenge)
+- [x] learn how to use feature_spec.rb to automate feature tests (more info in Solution to step 12 of Boris Bikes challenge)
-- [ ] running tests in isolation
+- [x] running tests in isolation using doubles